FARC dissidents

-FARC dissidents (Spanish: Disidencias de las Farc), including the Carlos Patiño Front, are groups of people who were formerly part of the Revolutionary Armed Forces of Colombia (FARC) and have refused to lay down their arms after the Colombian peace process came into effect in 2016, or resumed their insurgency afterwards.
+FARC dissidents (Spanish: Disidencias de las Farc), including the Carlos Patiño Front, are groups of former members of the Revolutionary Armed Forces of Colombia (FARC) who refused to lay down their arms after the Colombian peace process concluded in 2016, and, in some cases, have resumed their insurgency against the government of Colombia.
 In 2018, the dissidents numbered some 2,000 to 2,500 armed combatants with an unknown number of civilian militia supporting them.
-The FARC dissidents have become "an increasing headache" for the Colombian armed forces, as they have to fight them, the Popular Liberation Army (EPL), the National Liberation Army (ELN), and the Clan del Golfo at the same time.
+The FARC dissidents have become "an increasing headache" for the Colombian military, which has had to simultaneously fight against them, the Popular Liberation Army (EPL), the National Liberation Army (ELN), and the Clan del Golfo.

 FARC dissidents have been responsible for several attacks on the Colombian armed forces.
 These fighters are believed to be heavily involved in the production and sale of cocaine.
 In June 2020, it was revealed that the presence of FARC dissidents in northern Antioquia instigated a direct armed conflict with the Clan del Golfo known as Operation Mil.

-Currently, FARC-EP consists of more than 10 factions such as FARC-EP Central General Staff, FARC-EP Second Marquetalia, FARC-EP Border Commandos, FARC-EP Miller Perdomo Territorial Militia Front, FARC-EP United Guerrillas of the Pacific, FARC-EP People of Order, FARC-EP Loreto Front, FARC-EP Bolivarian Militias, FARC-EP Carlos Patiño Front.
+Currently, FARC-EP consists of more than 10 factions such as FARC-EP Central General Staff, FARC-EP Second Marquetalia, FARC-EP Border Commandos, FARC-EP Miller Perdomo Territorial Militia Front, FARC-EP United Guerrillas of the Pacific, FARC-EP People of Order, FARC-EP Loreto Front, FARC-EP Bolivarian Militias, and FARC-EP Carlos Patiño Front.

 Organization

 Leadership and membership

 FARC dissidents have been led by former mid-level commanders such as alias Gentil Duarte, alias Euclides Mora, alias Jhon 40, alias Giovanny Chuspas and alias Julián Chollo.
-The group has attempted to recruit locals in the Putumayo Province in Colombia to take up their cause.
-On October 15, 2020, Colombian President Iván Duque announced that a FARC dissent member known by the alias of "Cabuyo" was now the head of the FARC dissidents.
+The group has attempted to recruit locals in the department of Putumayo to take up their cause.
+On October 15, 2020, President Iván Duque announced that a FARC dissent member known by the alias of "Cabuyo" was now the head of the FARC dissidents.